 Preheat the oven to 150 F or the lowest temperature setting to keep the sauce warm while you prepare the chicken and rice.
-Or, if you have a very low burner, you may keep the sauce warm on it.
-An induction burner is ideal for very low simmers.
+If you have a very low burner, you may keep the sauce warm on it.
+An induction burner is ideal for low simmers.

 Tips and Variations